al-kannan/Advanced-Supply-Chain-Concepts/README.md

-# Fast Food Restaurants Supply Chain Experience
+# My Supply Chain Experience

 I had the privilege to work for the number 1 restaurant chain in the world with 34,000 restaurants, an iconic American brand having operations in 119 countries.
 Gartner listed its supply chain solution as one of the top 3 solutions in the world and I happen to be one of the Subject Matter Expert for years.
 In this README I have gathered my learnings on many Supply Chain concepts